HITECHCRIME/HC_SG139/README.md

 ## Notes

 Such a fat bass.
 Gritty voice beginning and some narrative audio.
 Mid high tones, tantric, skandowanie.
+Theme seems to be about climate change and the world turning against its guests.
+That's the most shallow layer of interpretations though.

 [FREE] SCARLXRD x XXXTENTACION x Zillakami Type Beat - 404.wav